aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 ```

 This examples demonstrates how mapping is used in a CloudFormation template.
 It allows the creation of flexible templates.

-## Exercise #1 - Simple Map
+## Exercise - A simple map
 Now it's your turn.
 You might have noticed our Mappings section is missing the most important environment, Production!
 Add this environment to the template we've used in the lab.

 * The Environment name is `Production`.
 * The instance type should be `t3.small`
 The lab template is available at `code/40-cloudformation-features/05-lab04-Mapping.yaml`